Shell to exit Russia after Ukraine invasion, joining BP | Headlines

 Together, Salym and Sakhalin 2 contributed $700 million to Shell's net earnings in 2021.
 "Right decision by the Board of Shell to exit its Russian ventures," Adam Matthews, chief responsible investment officer for the Church of England Pensions Board, which invests in Shell, said in a LinkedIn post.

 "Following BP's decision the focus is on those that have yet to take such a step," Matthews said.
-Other Western companies including global bank HSBC and the world's biggest aircraft leasing firm AerCap said they plan to exit Russia as Western governments ratchet up economic sanctions on Moscow.
+Norway's Equinor, majority owned by the Norwegian state, said earlier on Monday that it would start divesting from its joint ventures in Russia.
+That came after the country's sovereign wealth fund, the world's largest, said on Sunday it would divest its Russian assets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)